 GENERAL

-Applications for airport licenses, heliport licenses and helistop approvals, as well as significant changes to existing airport and heliport licences, and the establishment of airports, heliports or helistops within controlled airspace and under a Terminal Control Area, (TMA), or within 10nm of any Control Zone, (CTR) boundary, shall be referred to NASCOM, due to the inseparable association with airspace allocation, prior to final approval.
+Applications for airport certificates/ licences, heliport certificates/ licences and helistop approvals, as well as significant changes to existing airport and heliport certificates/ licences, and the establishment of airports, heliports or helistops within controlled airspace and under a Terminal Control Area, (TMA), or within 10nm of any Control Zone, (CTR) boundary, including any changes thereof, shall be referred to NASCOM, due to the inseparable association with airspace allocation, prior to final approval.

 NASCOM will meet quarterly unless the situation dictates more frequent meetings, which will be co-ordinated by the Secretariat.

-The Secretariat will issue a resume of all amendments forwarded for implementation together with a progress report at least once annually.
+8. DOCUMENT REVIEW

+8.1 The NASCOM Constitution shall be reviewed every five years, or earlier at the discretion of the Chairperson due to changes to international practices or regulatory requirements.